sei-curiosity/project-2-prompt/README.md

   - What was the most difficult part of the project?
   - What was your favourite part to work on?
   - What would you like to add next?
 ---
+# Getting Started

+Most importantly, remember to **go slowly and be methodical**.
+That means you should be testing your changes in-browser as you write each line or so of code.
+Always be commiting.

+Here's a rough sketch of what you should do and in what order:

+### Planning

+1.  [ ] Create User Stories
+1.  [ ] Create Wire Frames
+1.  [ ] Create ERD ~> `Entity Relationship Diagram`[Read More](https://www.guru99.com/er-diagram-tutorial-dbms.html)

+### Set Up

+API
+---

 ## Useful Resources